yashrmaa/yasharma/content/_index.md

 [→ All writing](/posts/)

+**I crosspost on substack.
+[Subscribe](yasharma.substack.com) to substack to get new posts in emails.**

 ## Currently

-Experimenting with fruit-till-noon eating, rethinking decision-making frameworks, and living more in the moment.
-Always planning the next adventure.
+Learning guitar, rethinking decision-making frameworks, and living more in the moment.

 ---